Division of Campus Life

 Sources

-Cannabis can be Used in Several Ways
+Cannabis Can Be Used in Several Ways

 • Smoked in joints (hand-rolled cigarettes)